-The Wellness Evangelist is a fearless thought leader who is passionate about our purpose, changing the way the world eats, one plate at a time.
+The Dietitian/Wellness Evangelist is a fearless thought leader who is passionate about our purpose, changing the way the world eats, one plate at a time.
 A nutrition expert, the Wellness Evangelist innovates approaches that impact how people think about making food choices.
 This role is our public face for health and wellness, touting Raley's unique offerings in the media, at public events and across social media.
 The Wellness Evangelist is eager to teach and share their nutrition expertise to embolden our 11,000 team members and propel our purpose.

 EDUCATION AND EXPERIENCE:

 Bachelor’s degree in nutrition or dietetics, plus a minimum of five (5) years experience in nutrition-related field and/or clinical, teaching, or culinary/food manufacturing environment, or an equivalent combination of education and experience.
 Registered Dietitian required.
 Master’s Degree in Nutrition, Food Science or related field preferred.
 Fitness and exercise, stress management, and health promotion experience preferred.

 Demonstrated advanced knowledge in the field of nutrition and wellness.